Abductive reasoning: Abduction

+One can understand abductive reasoning as inference to the best explanation, although the terms abduction and inference to the best explanation are not always used equivalently.

 Formalizations of abduction

 Logic-based abduction

 In logic, explanation is accomplished through the use of a logical theory $T$ representing a domain and a set of observations $O$.
 Abduction is the process of deriving a set of explanations of $O$ according to $T$ and picking out one of those explanations.
 For $E$ to be an explanation of $O$ according to $T$, it should satisfy two conditions: